Nesbit, Mississippi

-Nesbit is an unincorporated community in DeSoto County, Mississippi, United States.
+Nesbit is a former unincorporated community in DeSoto County, Mississippi, United States.
+It is now located within the city limits of Hernando.

 History

 A post office operated under the name Nesbits Station from 1869 to 1881 and began operating under the name Nesbit in 1881.

 In the early 1900s, an academy, two churches, and a sawmill were located in Nesbit.

 Nesbit is located on the former Illinois Central Railroad.

 Geography

 Nesbit is approximately 7 mi south of Horn Lake, approximately 9 mi south of Southaven and approximately 5 mi north of Hernando near U.S. Route 51 and Interstate 55.